 OpaVote provides several versions of STV, such as Scottish STV, Meek STV, ERS97 STV, and Minneapolis STV.
 You can see an example of STV results generated by OpaVote.

 The Scottish STV rules are recommended for most organizations because the rules are well defined and provide a straightforward implementation of STV that is easier to understand.
 Scotland enacted STV in 2007 and had its first election that year.
+Our blog post provides a plain English explanation of the Scottish STV rules.

 Scottish STV has the following features: